juliogomez/devops/README.md

 Obviously we need to start *backwards*, so let's start by connecting a USB hard disk to one of your k8s cluster nodes (even better if it is USB powered, so you don't need an additional power supply for it).
 In my case I plugged it in *worker-01*.

-Open a new terminal, connect to the node where you plugged the HD, and check you can see the HD and its partitions:
+Open a new terminal, connect to the node where you plugged the HD, and check that you can see the HD and its partitions:

 `ls /dev/sda*`

-*sda* will be the HD itself and *sda1*, *sda2* the partitions it includes.
+*sda* is the HD itself, while *sda1*, *sda2* are the partitions it includes.

 You may check your partitions format with:

 `df -Th`

-Choose the partition you would like to use (in my case *sda2*) and format it as [ext4](https://en.wikipedia.org/wiki/Ext4), with:
+Choose the partition you would like to use (in my case *sda2*) and, if required, format it as [ext4](https://en.wikipedia.org/wiki/Ext4), with:

 `sudo mkfs.ext4 /dev/sda2 -L untitled`